aspose-barcode/Aspose.BarCode-Documentation/net/plugins/aspose-barcode-net-for-crm/barcode-generator-for-dynamics-crm/_index.md

 **Configuring Web Page**

-- Download the source code for website.
+- Download the source code for the website.
-- Copy on server.
-(Recomended under inetpub)
+- Copy on the server.
+(Recommended under the inetpub folder)
 - Open IIS.
-(On server where you intent to deploy website, accessible from CRM server)
+(On the server where you intent to deploy a website, accessible from CRM server)
 - Create a new Website.
-- Choose physical path and configure website.
+- Choose a physical path and configure the website.
 - Browse to check if it is accessible.
 - Update Plugin code with correct URL.
 ### **Applying License**
-- Copy the license File on the server and copy the path of the file.
+- Copy the license file on the server and copy the path of the file.
   - Recomended: "C:\Aspose\Aspose.Total.Lic".
 - Use the license file on the website code.
 ### **How to Uninstall**
 - Delete Website from IIS.
-- Go to solution and select "Aspose .NET BarCode Generator".
+- Go to the solution and select "Aspose .NET BarCode Generator".
-- Press the Delete button. press OK for confirmation.
+- Press the Delete button.
+Press OK for confirmation.
 ## **Using**
 ### **Create BarCode Configuration**
 - Go to BarCode Configuration Entity in CRM.